 The purpose of Sustainable Camrose is to provide information for City of Camrose residents about the environment and sustainable living at both the individual and community levels.

-Sustainable Camrose will feature topics that present new information for residents or that contain information from a new perspective.
+Sustainable Camrose is a product of the Green Action Committee and will feature topics that present new information for residents or that contain information from a new perspective.
 The focus will be on local issues that residents can relate to, but we will also include ideas from elsewhere.
 Each topic will highlight a benefit to residents or the community, be it health, economic, environmental, or something else.

 A Conversation with a Local Electric Car Owner |